cunger/launch/notes/style-before-content/css-box-model.md

 See MDN's full list of [block elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#Elements) (plus `body`) and [inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#Elements).
 Note that `img` is `inline`, and that `input` and `textarea` are `inline` in some browsers and `inline-block` in others.

 This is determined by the element's `display` property.
-Each element has a default `display` property that can be override.
+Each element has a default `display` property that can be overridden.
 Most common values:
 * `block` (accepting all box model properties, like padding and margins)
 * `inline`
 * `inline-block` (are positioned like inline elements, but otherwise behave like block elements),